Floquetifying stabiliser codes with distance-preserving rewrites: Introduction

-In this paper, we leverage this circuit-centric view of Floquet codes to synthesise new error-correcting codes from existing ones.
+In this paper, we leverage this circuit-centric view of Floquet codes to construct new error-correcting codes from existing ones.
 In particular, given an arbitrary stabiliser code, we derive a new Floquet code that uses operations of weight at most two.
-In this paper, we leverage this circuit-centric view of Floquet codes to synthesise new error-correcting codes from existing ones.
-In particular, given an arbitrary stabiliser code, we derive a new Floquet code that uses operations of weight at most two.
 This is done while preserving the distance and number of encoded logical qubits.
+The main advantage of this procedure is that, as the resulting Floquet codes have measurements of weight at most two, they are substantially easier to implement.
+To do this, we take the quantum circuits obtained from infinitely repeating the measurement schedules of the original stabiliser codes and manipulate them until they represent measurement circuits of Floquet codes with measurements of weight at most two.
+Leveraging the connection between the code distance and the circuit distance of the measurement circuit, we guarantee that the resulting Floquet code has the same distance as the original stabiliser code by only doing circuit manipulations that preserve the circuit distance.

-To do this, we utilise the ZX calculus~\parencite{coeckeInteractingQuantumObservables2008}, a graphical language for representing and rewriting quantum circuits.
+To perform the circuit manipulations, we utilise the ZX calculus~\parencite{coeckeInteractingQuantumObservables2008}, a graphical language for representing and rewriting quantum circuits.
 The ZX calculus comes equipped with a set of rewrite rules that can be used to prove the equivalence of circuits.
-The ZX calculus is increasingly being used to study error correction, with previous work primarily focusing on encoders~\parencite{kissingerPhasefreeZXDiagrams2022,kissingerScalableSpiderNests2024, huangGraphicalCSSCode2023} and lattice surgery~\parencite{debeaudrapZXCalculus2020}.
+The ZX calculus is increasingly being used to study error correction, with previous work primarily focusing on encoders~\parencite{kissingerPhasefreeZXDiagrams2022,kissingerScalableSpiderNests2024, huangGraphicalCSSCode2023, duncanGraphtheoreticSimplification2020} and lattice surgery~\parencite{debeaudrapZXCalculus2020}.
 Following a more recent trend in ZX for quantum error correction~\parencite{townsend-teagueFloquetifyingColourCode2023,bombinUnifyingFlavorsFault2024, mcewenRelaxingHardwareRequirements2023,gidneyPairMeasurement2023}, our work will focus on the measurement circuit of error correction codes.

-Our Floquetification procedure first expresses the measurement circuit of the original code as a ZX diagram.
-It then uses ZX rewrites to synthesise a new circuit in terms of single- and two-qubit operations.
-Finally, it interprets this circuit as a novel Floquet code.